There’s no surprise that as our usage of the web and social media has matured, so too has the risk of unhealthy internet usage.

 Besides, hyper-connectivity cannot be good for us over time, can it?
 Yet the internet never sleeps.
 There is always more content to produce.
 Always more social media to share.
 There are new products to develop and courses we could be launching.
 There is networking we could be doing in groups or message boards we could be answering.

-And that’s why we can place a limit on how much damage it can do to us just as much as we can take advantage of the opportunity it has available.
+Only we can get smarter about how we use this expansive and pervasive tool.
+Only we can place a limit on how much damage it can do to us just as much as we can take advantage of the opportunity it has available.